Over View

 - Wat Chet Yot

+This temple was once the site of the 8th world Buddhist recitation, and the Sri Maha Bodhi Buddha Gaya pagoda is considered the sacred relic of the year of birth of the Snake according to the beliefs of the Lanna people.
 This temple was built by King Tilokarat, the King of the Mangrai Dynasty of Lanna in 1998 and invited Phra Uttamapanya Mahathera to be the first abbot.
 Along with planting the Bodhi tree, he named this temple “Photharam Mahawihan”.
 However, because the temple has seven chedis on top, people generally call it “Wat Chet Yot”.
 The temple itself is made of laterite decorated with stucco patterns, similar to the Mahabodhi Temple in Bodh Gaya, India.
 The base of the chedi is decorated with stucco figures of deities all around, both sitting cross-legged and standing in different patterns.
 In addition, this temple was once the site of the 8th world Tripitaka recitation, and the Mahabodhi Buddha Gaya pagoda is considered the sacred relic of the year of birth of the Snake according to the beliefs of the Lanna people.

 - Elephant Sanctuary